 During the second year (OMS-II), a second pass through the system-organized courses places more emphasis on the pathological conditions common to humans that detract from human health during.

-student-doctor's education, a second pass through the system-organized courses places more emphasis on the pathological conditions common to humans that detract from human health during the second year of the student’s education.
-Throughout the first two years, student-doctors have an active introduction to and interaction with challenges related to the professional, ethical, moral, humanitarian, and business aspects of the life and work of a physician.
+Throughout the first two-years, student-doctors have an active introduction to and interaction with challenges related to the professional, ethical, moral, humanitarian, and business aspects of the life and work of a physician.
 Additionally, student-doctors examine the dynamic nature of national and global health policy and health care delivery.

-Student-doctors have extensive lab based active learning opportunities during the first two years designed to develop problem solving, osteopathic principles and manipulative techniques, diagnostic and clinical skills.
-Student-doctors have extensive anatomy education with cadaveric education encountered across the first two years of the curriculum.
+Student-doctors have extensive lab based active learning opportunities during their first two-years designed to develop problem solving, osteopathic principles and manipulative techniques, diagnostic and clinical skills.
+Additionally, students will have extensive anatomy education with cadaveric education throughout this time period.

 Student-doctors begin clinical exposure in their first semester, with shadowing experiences, standardized patients, simulation encounters and patient care opportunities that give them exposure to and prepare them for the “real world” of medicine.

 Each student-doctor's clinical exposure expands in the second year.
 Student-doctors have increased opportunity to interact with standardized patients and high fidelity simulators on campus as well as be involved, under physician supervision, with real patients in the office and hospital setting.